patlaj/experimental/prycrane/accessibility/afeedback-02-en.md

 <h2>Alternate formats</h2>

-<p>Large print, print, braille, MP3 (audio), e-text and DAISY formatsof this feedback process description are available on demand.
+<p>Large print, print, braille, MP3 (audio), e-text and DAISY formats of this feedback process description are available on demand.
 You can <a href="https://www.canada.ca/en/employment-social-development/corporate/reports/order-publication.html">order online</a> or call1 800 O-Canada (1-800-622-6232).
 If you use a teletypewriter (TTY), call 1-800-926-9105.</p>

 <h2>What feedback can you submit?</h2>
-<p>You can submit feedback on theESDC Accessibility Planor the barriers you experience when dealing with ESDC.</p>
+<p>You can submit feedback on the ESDC Accessibility Planor the barriers you experience when dealing with ESDC.</p>
 <p>The <a href="https://www.laws-lois.justice.gc.ca/eng/acts/A-0.6/">Accessible Canada Act</a> defines a barrier as:</p>

 <blockquote>
   <p>“...anything physical, architectural, technological or attitudinal, anything that is based on information or communications or anything that is the result of a policy or a practice—that hinders the full and equal participation in society of persons with an impairment, including a physical, mental, intellectual, cognitive, learning, communication or sensory impairment or a functional limitation.”</p>
 </blockquote>

 <p>Your experience matters!
-We recognize the value of including persons with disabilitiesin the improvementof our accessibility plan and services.
-By sharing your comments and suggestions, you can helpus better serve Canadians, especially Canadians with disabilities.</p>
+We recognize the value of including persons with disabilities in the improvementof our accessibility plan and services.
+By sharing your comments and suggestions, you can help us better serve Canadians, especially Canadians with disabilities.</p>

 <p>We welcome your feedback on the accessibility of our:</p>
 <ul>